danyaal/GroupBeats/README.md

-This is a web application that Pratik Kabra(github.com/pkabra), Rahul Raina(github.com/rraina), Kyle Summers, and I worked on at a hackathon!
+This is a web application that Pratik Kabra(github.com/pkabra), Rahul Raina(github.com/rraina), Kyle Summers, and I(github.com/thedanyaal) worked on at a hackathon!

-It is basically an online jukebox for parties, where anyone can add their favorite songs to a main playlist.
+It is an online jukebox for parties, where anyone can add their favorite songs to a main playlist.
 Then everyone can vote on songs and based on the votes, certain songs are picked next on the list.

 This hack won us first place at the hackathon!